phoebebright/batonopc/README.md

 Expecting to hear fan start or change note, output displayed and fan stops.

+Note: ZeroDivisionError: float division by zero is caused by bad coding - just run again!

 Check there is a settings.yaml file and try:

     python3 read_once_opcn3.py